Practicing cheerleading is tough, let alone doing so in the middle of summer.

 If signs of extreme fatigue, dizziness, nausea or headaches are shown, don’t push the athletes harder – allow them to rest and cool down for a bit before resuming any kind of activity.

 Enjoying our articles from The Cheer Kin?
-Click here to read all other ones, including tryout tips, excesses and more.
+Click here to read all other ones, including tryout tips, flexibility, strength training, and more.